 - Number of youngsters: 2 to 3

-Servals are among the small felines.
+Servals are among the medium-sized felines.

 The length of the body is about 70 to 100 cm.
 Males are larger and heavier than females.
 Servals are slender animals with a long neck and long legs, so they can look above high grass.
 Their coat is orange-brown in color with black spots and stripes.
 They have a white belly.
 The tail is short compared to the rest of the body and has a black tip.
 They have the biggest ears of all felines.
 The large, round flap ears almost touch each other.
 Servals can hear and see very well.